 Each internship must be completed in accordance with each Department's requirements and an approved plan for the internship program.
 Upon completion of the internship program, students must submit all required written reports to the faculty internship advisor, as per the course syllabus of each Department (Appendix V).
-The report format and content must be of professional quality and must comply with each Department requirements.
+The report format and content must be of professional quality and must comply with each Department's requirements.

-Not all academic program or concentrations require students to complete an internship.
 Before contacting the CSO, students are encouraged to check with their academic advisor concerning the requirements of their program or concentration.

 All internships must be completed within the United Arab Emirates.
-Exceptions should be assessed and approved on one-to-one basis by Deans/Chairs of Departments and following the approval of the AUD Academic Council.
+Exceptions should be assessed and approved on a one-to-one basis by Deans/Chairs of Departments and following the approval of the AUD Academic Council.
 Students may not work in a family business or with a parent/relative at a host company.